r-ichard/pdf-toolbox/README.md

 # PDF Toolbox Web

-A modern, privacy-focused PDF toolbox that runs entirely in your browser.
-No uploads, no accounts, complete privacy.
+A comprehensive, privacy-focused PDF toolbox with 10+ powerful tools that runs entirely in your browser.
+Merge, split, compress, rotate, organize, watermark, and protect PDFs with no uploads, no accounts, and complete privacy.

 ## Features

-### ✅ Implemented
+### ✅ Fully Implemented
-- **PDF Merge**: Combine multiple PDF files into one document
+- **PDF Merge**: Combine multiple PDF files into one document with metadata support
+- **PDF Split**: Extract specific pages or split every N pages with visual page selection
+- **PDF Compression**: Reduce file size with multiple quality levels (low, medium, high)
+- **PDF to Images**: Convert PDF pages to JPG/PNG with custom resolution and quality settings
+- **Images to PDF**: Create PDFs from multiple image files with page size and fit options
+- **PDF Rotation**: Rotate individual pages by 90°, 180°, or 270° with visual preview
+- **Page Organizer**: Reorder, duplicate, or delete pages with drag-and-drop interface
+- **Watermarking**: Add text or image watermarks with position and opacity controls
+- **Password Protection**: Add password protection with granular permissions control
+- **Password Removal**: Remove existing password protection from encrypted PDFs
-- **Responsive Design**: Works on desktop and mobile devices
+- **Responsive Design**: Works seamlessly on desktop and mobile devices
-- **Local Processing**: All PDF operations happen in your browser
+- **Local Processing**: All PDF operations happen entirely in your browser - no server uploads
-- **Drag & Drop**: Intuitive file handling
+- **Drag & Drop**: Intuitive file handling with visual feedback
-- **Progress Tracking**: Real-time feedback during processing
+- **Progress Tracking**: Real-time progress indicators for all operations
-- **Error Handling**: Graceful error handling with helpful messages
+- **Error Handling**: Comprehensive error handling with user-friendly messages

-### 🔄 Coming Soon
-- PDF Split: Divide PDFs into separate pages or sections
-- PDF Compression: Reduce file size while maintaining quality
-- PDF to Images: Convert PDF pages to JPG/PNG
-- Images to PDF: Create PDFs from image files
-- PDF Rotation: Rotate pages in your PDF
-- Page Organizer: Reorder, duplicate, or delete pages
-- Watermarking: Add text or image watermarks
-- Password Protection: Add/remove password protection
+- **File Validation**: Robust validation for file types, sizes, and content
+- **Live Previews**: Page thumbnails and previews for all operations

 ## Technology Stack

 - **React 18** with TypeScript for the UI
+- **React Router** for client-side routing
-- **PDF-lib** for PDF manipulation
+- **PDF-lib** for PDF manipulation and creation
-- **PDF.js** for PDF rendering and preview
+- **PDF.js** for PDF rendering, preview generation, and page thumbnails
-- **Tailwind CSS** for styling
+- **Tailwind CSS** for responsive styling
-- **Vite** for build tooling
+- **Vite** for fast development and optimized builds
+- **Vitest** for unit testing
+- **Playwright** for end-to-end testing
 - **JSZip** for creating downloadable archives
+- **File-saver** for file downloads

 ## Getting Started